grayresearch/CX/CHARTER.md

 This leads to disjoint solution silos and fragmentation of the RISC-V ecosystem.

-To address this composable extensions interop standards gap, the CX-ISA and CX-SW TGs will define HW-SW interop standards enabling development and reuse of multiple *composable* custom extensions and their libraries, together in one system.
+To address this custom extensions' reuse problem / standards gap, the CX-ISA and CX-SW TGs will define interop standards enabling development and reuse of multiple *composable* custom extensions and their libraries, together in one system.